Latter-day Saint Charities

 - Progress towards reinforced sustainability of ECD and education delivery

-LDS Charities has supported humanitarian action for children in the wake of natural disasters, civil unrest, food insecurity and protracted crises.
-UNICEF has received emergency funding from LDS Charities to support nutrition, health, WASH, education and other programs in countries including Syria, Jordan, Lebanon, Haiti, Yemen, Central African Republic, the Democratic Republic of the Congo, Nigeria, Somalia and Houston, USA.
+Latter-day Saint Charities has supported humanitarian action for children in the wake of natural disasters, civil unrest, food insecurity and protracted crises.
+UNICEF has received emergency funding from Latter-day Saint Charities to support nutrition, health, WASH, education and other programs in countries including Syria, Jordan, Lebanon, Haiti, Yemen, Central African Republic, the Democratic Republic of the Congo, Nigeria, Somalia and Houston, USA.